-Although tom cats primarily develop stud tail -- hence the name -- neutered males and females can come down with this malady.
-Technically known as supracaudal gland hyperplasia, stud tail symptoms include a mass of hair at the tail's base, which can feel like a lump.
-The area is smelly, oily, crusty and possibly infected.
-Your vet will clip off the matted hair and recommend degreasing shampoo to get rid of the excess oil, caused by sebaceous gland overactivity.
-If an infection exists, she might prescribe antibiotics.
-If your cat isn't neutered, your vet will recommend that surgery.
+Your veterinarian will clip off the matted hair and recommend a degreasing shampoo to get rid of the excess oil caused by sebaceous gland overactivity.
+If an infection exists, they might prescribe antibiotics.
+If your cat isn't neutered, your veterinarian will likely recommend that surgery too.